John King (footballer, born 1938): Playing career

 King started his career at Everton in 1957.
 He made 48 First Division appearances at Goodison Park under Ian Buchan and Johnny Carey over the course of the 1957–58, 1958–59, and 1959–60 campaigns.
 He then moved on to Bournemouth & Boscombe Athletic, playing 21 Third Division games under Don Welsh, before he joined Tranmere Rovers and being signed by Walter Galbraith.
 Rovers were relegated out of the Third Division in 1960–61.
 New manager Dave Russell led them to a 15th-place finish in the Fourth Division in 1961–62.
 They then reached eighth in 1962–63 and seventh in 1963–64, before finishing fifth in 1964–65, just one place and one point behind promoted Oxford United.
 They came even closer in 1965–66, finishing behind promoted Colchester United on goal average.
-Rovers finally achieved their goal in 1966–67, winning promotion in fourth place, they finished four points ahead of fifth place Crewe Alexandra.
+Rovers finally achieved their goal in 1966–67, winning promotion in fourth place; they finished four points ahead of fifth-place Crewe Alexandra.
 They retained their third-tier status in 1967–68, finishing two places above the relegation zone.
 Over eight years at Prenton Park, King made 264 appearances in all competitions.

 He signed with Port Vale in June 1968.
 He made 46 appearances in 1968–69, helping Gordon Lee's "Valiants" to a 13th-place finish in the Fourth Division.
 He played alongside Roy Sproson in a team which was based around defence.
 He played in a goalless home draw with Swansea Town on 18 October 1969, despite having chickenpox at the time, and played a total of 41 games in the 1969–70 promotion season.
 King chipped his ankle bone in November 1970 and was sidelined for four months; therefore, he could only play 27 games in 1970–71.
 He left on a free transfer to Northern Premier League side Wigan Athletic in May 1971, making 12 appearances in the 1971–72 campaign, his only season at Springfield Park.

 Managerial career

 Tranmere Rovers

 King was first appointed as Tranmere Rovers manager in April 1975 and led his charges to promotion out of the Fourth Division in 1975–76.
 He stabilised the club in the Third Division in 1976–77, and another mid-table finish followed in 1977–78.
 However, Rovers were relegated in 23rd place in 1978–79, finishing 12 points behind 20th place Chesterfield.
 Rovers then dropped to 15th in the bottom tier in 1979–80.
-King was sacked in September 1980, but new boss Bryan Hamilton could not prevent Tranmere from finishing in the re-election zone in 1980–81.
+King was dismissed in September 1980, but new manager, Bryan Hamilton, could not prevent Tranmere from finishing in the re-election zone in 1980–81.